rsutphin/handbrake.rb/README.md

 * `output`: triggers a transcode using all the options set up to this point.
-* `scan`: triggers a title scan and returns an `Array`-like structure of {HandBrake::Title} objects describing the contents of the input.
-Note that, per usual ruby practices, this array will use zero-based indicies.
+* `scan`: triggers a title scan and returns a `Hash`-like structure of {HandBrake::Title} objects describing the contents of the input.
+The hash is indexed by title number.
 * `update`: returns true or false depending on whether the version of HandBrakeCLI in use is up to date.
 * `preset_list`: returns a hash containing all the known presets and